StoneGnome

 There is an alternative.
 In Tunisian crochet, there is something called 'reverse stitches'.
 Reverse stitches in the world of regular crochet are usually related to stitches like the 'crab stitch', where you crochet in the opposite direction (right-handed work from left to right).

 However, with Tunisian crochet, the reverse stitches are not made in a different direction but on the reverse side of the work.
-Inserting the hook behind the work.

 Regular crochet - reverse stitches